 Keep up to date on the BWPL

 Lancaster City seniors start their British Water Polo League campaign on the 27th & 28th September at Ponds Forge, where the team will take on Cheltenham and Bristol Central.

-This year, sees Lancaster youngest ever team with 15 year old Aaron Mason, Ripley St Thomas Pupils, Owain Llewellyn ages 16 and 17 year old Zak Lamb joining the squad, who has an average age of just 22 years old.
+This year, sees Lancaster’s’ youngest team with 15 year old Aaron Mason and Ripley St Thomas Pupils, Owain Llewellyn aged 16 and 17 year old Zak Lamb joining the squad, which has an average age of just 22 years old.